HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 Those who upgraded can use their existing call sign appended with /AG (General) or /AE (Extra) to immediately start using their new privileges.
 Those who do not have a license will need to wait until their call sign appears in the ULS.
 Occasionally, applicants need to wait an additional day or two while their application is in review.

-The FCC issues call signs Monday through Friday and not on weekends nor holidays.
+The FCC issues call signs Monday through Friday.
+Weekend and holiday uploads are not processed until the next business day.

 ## Flow of Applicants through Exam Site: